 On January 13, 2003, the Board of Directors adopted the 2003 Plan.
 Among the objectives of the 2003 Plan is to provide directors, officers and employees of, and service providers to, the Corporation and its subsidiaries with a proprietary interest through the granting of options to purchase common shares of the Corporation.
-On November 7, 2005, the Board of Directors adopted a resolution amending the 2003 Plan so as to remove the restriction prohibiting any one person from holding an aggregate number of options under all stock option plans of the Corporation.
+On November 7, 2005, the Board of Directors adopted a resolution amending the 2003 Plan so as to remove the restriction prohibiting any one person from holding an aggregate number of options under all stock option plans of the Corporation that, if exercised, would exceed 5% of the aggregate number of issued and outstanding common shares of the Corporation.
 On March 22, 2007, the Board of Directors adopted a resolution amending the 2003 Plan to provide for: (a) a detailed amendment provision replacing the existing general amendment provision; (b) the possibility to extend options expiring during or within ten business days of the end of a blackout period imposed by the Corporation; and (c) other minor amendments of a housekeeping nature.
-The 2003 Plan and the amendments thereto were approved by the shareholders of the Corporation on June 16, 2003, May 5, 2006 and May 1, 2007, respectively.

-The 2003 Plan is also intended to increase the interest in the Corporation's welfare of those directors, officers, employees and service providers who share primary responsibility for the management, growth and protection of the business of the Corporation, to furnish an incentive to such directors, officers, employees and service providers to continue their services for the Corporation and to provide a means through which the Corporation may attract able persons to enter its employment.
-Under the 2003 Plan, the Board of Directors may by resolution grant options to directors, officers and employees of, and service providers to, the Corporation and its subsidiaries, provided that the total number of common shares issued under the 2003 Plan does not exceed 1,300,000, representing 2.34% of the 55,671,336 issued and outstanding common shares of the Corporation as at December 31, 2022.
+The 2003 Plan and the amendments thereto were approved by the shareholders of the Corporation on June 16, 2003, May 5, 2006, and May 1, 2007, respectively.
+Under the 2003 Plan, the Board of Directors may by resolution grant options to directors, officers and employees of, and service providers to, the Corporation and its subsidiaries, provided that the total number of common shares issued under the 2003 Plan does not exceed 1,300,000, representing 2.32% of the issued and outstanding common shares of the Corporation as at December 31, 2024.